Dominic Paris, Kell, Alterman & Runstein, L.L.P

 Legal Aid Services of Oregon

-We greatly appreciate Rob's dedication to pro bono work and passion to make a difference in the lives of his low-income clients by advocating for their legal rights.
+We greatly appreciate Dominic's dedication to pro bono work and passion to make a difference in the lives of his low-income clients by advocating for their legal rights.

 What kind of pro bono work are you involved in?

 As a tax attorney, I work with the Low Income Taxpayer Clinic.
 I primarily help people with state or federal tax collections, but also assist low income taxpayers with audits and tax court litigation.

 Did you learn any new skills during your experience?